Does ED go away if you quit drinking? Discover when erections return after you stop consuming alcohol. Learn when testosterone increases too.

 In a meta-analysis of 46 studies, with over 216,000 men in total, it was found that there is a drastic increase in ED when a man frequently or heavily drinks alcohol.

 One main reason cited was that chronic alcohol consumption can lead to vascular damage.
-An erection requires healthy blood vessel walls in order to maintain its strength.
+An erection requires healthy blood vessel walls for good blood flow in order to maintain its strength.

 Over time, accumulated damage from alcohol could make erections drastically weaker or even impossible.
 However, this same study also found increased rates of ED in men who drank less frequently than others in the group.